nodejs/nan/doc/methods.md

 ## JavaScript-accessible methods

+A _template_ is a blueprint for JavaScript functions and objects in a context.
+You can use a template to wrap C++ functions and data structures within JavaScript objects so that they can be manipulated from JavaScript.
+See the V8 Embedders Guide section on [Templates](https://developers.google.com/v8/embed#templates) for further information.

+In order to expose functionality to JavaScript via a template, you must provide it to V8 in a form that it understands.
 Across the versions of V8 supported by NAN, JavaScript-accessible method signatures vary widely, NAN fully abstracts method declaration and provides you with an interface that is similar to the most recent V8 API but is backward-compatible with older versions that still use the now-deceased `v8::Argument` type.

 * **Method argument types**
  - <a href="#api_nan_function_callback_info"><b><code>Nan::FunctionCallbackInfo</code></b></a>